First-Year Fails: Things I Learned as a First-Year

 5. Go to Office Hours

-As a freshman, you’ll probably take a lot of entry level courses, and some of those take place in packed lecture halls with hundreds of kids.
-Don’t let the number of students in your classes deter you from speaking to your professors.
-Something that I was surprised to learn this year was that your professors are genuinely rooting for you and won’t treat you like you’re just another number- you just need to meet them halfway.
+As a first-year, you’ll probably take a lot of entry level courses, and some of those take place in packed lecture halls with hundreds of other students.
+Don’t let the number of people in your classes deter you from speaking to your professors.
+Something that I was surprised to learn this year was that your professors are genuinely rooting for you and won’t treat you like you’re just another number– you just need to meet them halfway.
 Go to office hours, even if you don’t think you need the help.
 This allows you to get to know them and for them to get to know you (which can lead to better grades and great opportunities).

 6. Utilize your Advisor

 What is a degree audit?
 How do I know what to take next semester?
 How do I declare a minor?
 These are all questions that your advisor can give you answers to.
 Advisors are there to help you with anything and everything.
 They can point you towards career and academic opportunities, be a sounding board for any of your future course plans and give just plain life advice, too.
 Especially in your first year of college, there’s so much to figure out and often feels like you’re lost trying to do everything right.
 Let your advisor provide a sense of stability when everything gets to be a little too much.
 Your advisor has been in your shoes before and has the knowledge to help you get where you want to go.
 If you’re a current student and want to set up a meeting with your advisor, go to your myUVM portal, click on the “Advising (Degree Audit)” tab and you’ll be good to go!